WEEE-Open/pesto/README.md

 TARALLO_URL=http://127.0.0.1:8080
 # Tarallo token, default none.
 This is an example token.
 TARALLO_TOKEN=yoLeCHmEhNNseN0BlG0s3A:ksfPYziGg7ebj0goT0Zc7pbmQEIYvZpRTIkwuscAM_k
-# If true, no destructive actions will be performed: no badblocks, no trimming, no cannolo.
+# If true, no destructive actions will be performed: no badblocks, no trimming, no mountISO.
 Default false.
 TEST_MODE=1
 ```